Samaria City, Samaria, Israel, 870 BC

 The boss glared.
 “We’ll see who gets blasted.”
 A Sidonian accent marred his Hebrew.

 Micaiah set the fruit down and stepped into the boss’s path.
-He crossed his arms and showed his lopsided smile.
+He crossed his arms and showed a lopsided smile.
 “When?”

-The black-robed boss tried to see past him toward the temple, but Micaiah clenched his fists and thrust up his chin.
+The black-robed boss leaned left to see the temple, but Micaiah clenched his fists and thrust up his chin.
 “Not your hired thugs.
 You and me.
 Right here.”

 The two little boys clutched their bags and dashed out of sight.

 The face of the temple boss blotched red.
-He ducked left of Micaiah and scuttled between farmers and donkeys over to the temple.
+He ducked past Micaiah and scuttled between farmers and donkeys over to the temple.

 Imri wadded the empty bag and threw it to the ground.
-“He hides with the little girls Liam tried to help.”
+“He hides with the little girls Liev tried to help.”

 Micaiah breathed loud and drawn out through his nose.
 He crouched over a sack of figs and with exaggerated care rolled the sides down to display the fruit.